ecal-mid/DEOVR-Remote-Control/README.md

 # DEOVR-Remote-Control

 Connect to [DEOVR player](https://deovr.com/) and control it via OSC.
 This Node app connects to the TCP socket of DEOVR.
+Tested with Node v21.6.1.

 ## How To Use